DarthVanger/freescript/README.md

 Command argument is everything after the command until the line ending.

-### Compilation: code is simply generated from a template
+#### Compilation: code is simply generated from a template

-Code is generated from a template like
+Having the command's JS code, `querySelector` and `domEvent`, code is simply generated from a template like this:

 ```
 document
   .querySelector(${querySelector})